This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of oatmeal cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Use a medium-sized cookie scoop or 1 large tablespoon to scoop out the cookie dough.
-Place cookies 2-inches apart on the cookie sheet.
-Bake for 8 to 10 minutes.
+- Use a medium cookie scoop or a heaping tablespoon to portion the dough.
+Place the scoops about 2 inches apart on the prepared cookie sheet.

 Serving Suggestions